Our charitable and community work

 BMA Charities

-BMA Charities will provide financial support to medical students in financial hardship who are at UK medical schools and the refugee and asylum-seeking doctors who belong to the programmes which support such doctors on the journey to GMC registration.
+BMA Charities will provide financial support to refugee and asylum-seeking doctors, who are members of the programmes, to support them on their journey to GMC registration.

 Book Aid International